BhaskarBaddam/DevOps/Docker&Podman.md

 # Podman doesnot have a native equivalent to Docker Swarm.
 # Docker Swarm is for orchaestrating multi-node container clusters.
+docker swarm init
-docker swarm init, docker servive create
+docker servive create

 # Docker Compose is a tool used to run multi-conatiner applications on a single machine.
 Uses docker-compose.yml.
 docker-compose up